andre-paul/ebm1d-ad/README.md

-Ebm1D
+# README

-A one-dimensional energy balance model of climate for automatic differentiation
+Ebm1D: A one-dimensional energy balance model of climate for automatic differentiation